Oscar Pistorius: Golf

+Publications and media appearances

+Pistorius's autobiography, Dream Runner, was published in Italian in 2007 with Gianni Merlo, a journalist with La Gazzetta dello Sport.
+An English version titled Blade Runner was released in 2008.

+In 2010, Pistorius appeared on L'isola dei famosi, an Italian version of Celebrity Survivor.
+On 7 January 2012, he appeared as a special guest on the Italian version of Dancing with the Stars called Ballando con le Stelle at Auditorium Rai in Rome, where he danced a tango with Annalisa Longo to ABBA's "The Winner Takes It All".

+On 9 October 2012, Pistorius appeared on The Tonight Show with Jay Leno.
+He was also scheduled to appear on Piers Morgan Tonight and the Larry King Now show at later dates.

 Murder of Reeva Steenkamp

 In the early morning of Thursday, 14 February 2013, Pistorius shot and killed Reeva Steenkamp at his home in Pretoria.
-Pistorius admitted that he shot Steenkamp four times, causing her death but claimed he mistook her for a possible intruder.
+Pistorius admitted that he shot Steenkamp four times, causing her death, but claimed he mistook her for a possible intruder.

 Pistorius's murder trial began on 3 March 2014 in the Pretoria High Court.
 On 20 May 2014, the trial proceedings were adjourned until 30 June to enable Pistorius to undergo psychiatric evaluation to establish whether he could be held criminally responsible for shooting Steenkamp.
 Judge Thokozile Masipa agreed to a request for the evaluation by prosecutor Gerrie Nel after forensic psychiatrist Merryll Vorster testified for the defence that she had diagnosed Pistorius with generalised anxiety disorder.
 On 30 June 2014, the trial resumed after the evaluation reports said Pistorius could be held criminally responsible.
-The state prosecutor was quoted as saying, "Mr. Pistorius did not suffer from a mental illness or defect that would have rendered him not criminally responsible for the offence charged".
+The state prosecutor was quoted as saying, "Mr. Pistorius did not suffer from a mental illness or defect that would have rendered him not criminally responsible for the offence charged."
 The defense closed its case on 8 July and closing arguments were heard on 7 and 8 August.

 On 12 September, Pistorius was found guilty of culpable homicide and one firearm-related charge of reckless endangerment related to discharging a firearm in a restaurant.
 He was found not guilty of two other firearm-related charges relating to possession of illegal ammunition and firing a firearm through the sunroof of a car.
 On 21 October 2014, he received a prison sentence of a maximum of five years for culpable homicide and a concurrent three-year suspended prison sentence for the separate reckless endangerment conviction.